Badrock: Fictional character biography

 Thomas John McCall is an average, underachieving 16-year-old when he swallows a vial of top secret genetic material in his father's lab.
 A transformation occurs and McCall's body becomes a mass of organic rock, similar to granite.
-He still however, exhibits the emotional immaturity of a 16-year-old.
+However, he exhibits the emotional immaturity of a 16-year-old.
 Thomas later assumes the identity of Badrock, after being recruited to join the high-profile, government superteam Youngblood.
 Badrock is a part of every incarnation of the Youngblood team to date (1992, 1995, and 2008 series as well as the Team Youngblood and Youngblood Strikefile series).

 Badrock is proficient with a number of weapons, which include the many guns and knives available in the Youngblood arsenal.
-Not one to hide behind gadgetry however, Badrock often uses the power of his fists to pummel opponents into submission.
+Not one to hide behind gadgetry, however, Badrock often uses the power of his fists to pummel opponents into submission.
 Despite his massive size, Badrock's reflexes exceed normal human levels.

 Badrock is portrayed as impulsive and dangerous.
 He causes property-damage by picking fights with the police officer Savage Dragon and Mighty Man.
 The fight with Savage Dragon is intended to reveal if Bedrock was up to joining Youngblood.
 Instead, Savage Dragon arrests him.

-Badrock is one of the most popular members of Youngblood in both, the fictional Image Universe and real-life comic readers.
+Badrock is one of the most popular members of Youngblood, in both the fictional Image Universe and real-life comic readers.
 Badrock stars in more spin-off comics than any other member of the team.

 He starred in his own team-up book entitled Badrock and Company, which ran for six issues and paired him with other Image heroes, that were all creations of Image's other studios.
 These included Pitt (Full Bleed Studios), Fuji of Stormwatch (WildStorm), Mighty Man (Highbrow Entertainment), Velocity (Top Cow Productions), Grifter of the Wildcats (also from WildStorm) and Shadowhawk (Shadowline).